christophstrasen/LQR/docs/multi_schema_refactoring_plan.md

 # Multi-Schema Refactoring Plan

-Goal: move from positional `{ left, right }` join outputs to schema-indexed records so we can chain joins, preserve aliases, and evolve the `on` contract later.
+Goal: move from positional `{ left, right }` join outputs to schema-indexed records so we can chain joins, preserve schema names, and evolve the `on` contract later.
 This plan assumes we can break the current API (no backward compatibility required).

 ## Guiding Principles
-1. **Schema-first:** Every emitted record exposes a map of schema names/aliases → payloads plus metadata describing which schemas are present.
+1. **Schema-first:** Every emitted record exposes a map of schema names → payloads plus metadata describing which schemas are present.
 2. **Deterministic helpers:** Callers must never poke into internal tables; provide helpers (`JoinResult.get("schema")`, etc.) so future structural tweaks stay localized.
 3. **Stage work incrementally:** Touch the core once (introduce new record structure), then migrate strategies/examples/tests in waves to keep diffs reviewable.
 4. **Leave `on` alone for now:** Focus on the data container.
 Once schema-indexed records exist, we can revisit richer key selectors.